Godim/Godim/README.md

-This account is for my personal projects and learning cources.
+This account is for my personal projects and learning courses.

 May be something else but I'm not sure that I plan to publish anything here